Purdah: Economic

 In many societies, the seclusion of women to the domestic sphere is a demonstration of higher socioeconomic status and prestige because women are not needed for manual labor outside the home.

-In Pakistan, upper and middle-class women in towns wear burqas over their normal clothes in public.
-The burqa is the most visible dress in Pakistan.
+In the past around the 1970s, upper and middle-class women in towns in Pakistan would wear burqas over their normal clothes in public.
+The burqa was the most visible dress in Pakistan.
 It is typically a tent-like garment worn over the ordinary clothes and is made of white cotton.
 Many upper-class women wear a two-piece burqa which is usually black in colour but sometimes navy blue or dark red.
 It consists of a long cloak and a separate headpiece with a drop-down face veil.
 Some educated urban women no longer wear the burqa.
 The burqa is also not worn by rural peasant women who work in the fields.
 In rural areas only elite women wear burqas.
 Purdah is still common in the rural elite and urban middle class, but not among rural farmers.